-In a nutshell the benefit is consistency of the masked output within and across masking projects regardless of the database or, indeed, the RDBMS platform.
+In a nutshell, the benefit is the consistency of the masked output within and across masking projects regardless of the database or, indeed, the RDBMS platform.

 Every downstream database user tends to have a favourite account he or she works with.
 After a database refresh the masked data values would have historically been different between refreshes.
 Now, it will be the same.

 QA and Test teams want to have data consistency so that their manual or automated procedures can be reliably and consistently deployed.